ratul-d/AptivHire/README.md

 ## License

-This project is provided under the MIT license.
-See `LICENSE` for details.
+This project is licensed under the Apache License 2.0 — see the [LICENSE](./LICENSE) file for details.

 ---